Davidkramer1999/GoogleCalendar/README.md

 bash
 Copy code
 php artisan schedule:run >> /dev/null 2>&1
-Running the Application
-To run the application: php artisan serve
-Open your web browser and visit the address localhost:8000
+To run the application: php artisan serve --port=8001 Open your web browser and visit the address localhost:8001/auth

+Built With
+Laravel - The PHP framework used.
+Vue.js - The JavaScript framework used.